 - How much would I make monthly/yearly if I buy?

-- How much would I make as profit if I buy at the sellers price?
+- How much would I make a profit if I buy at the seller’s price?

 - I’m I buying at a discount (cheap) or at a premium (expensive)?

-- Its the proposed price the cheapest I can get it?
+- Is the proposed price the cheapest I can get it?

 3. Original Documents

 After making sure you’re getting a good deal on the asset you’re buying, the next thing to ensure is that the seller has all the original documents of the asset.

 If it’s a real estate deal, you’re looking at siting the Certificate of Occupancy(C of O), Government Approval, Deed of Assignment, etc. And if it’s a digital device, you’re looking at sitting the receipt, etc.